top of page

 Fort Santiago is a citadel located in Intramuros, Manila, Philippines.
 It was built by the Spanish in 1571 and served as the headquarters of the Spanish colonial government in the Philippines.
 The fort was also used as a prison, and it is where José Rizal, the national hero of the Philippines, was imprisoned before his execution in 1896.

-Our Manila Cathedral experience rating
+Our Manila Cathedral Experience rating

 The Manila Cathedral remains a symbol of faith, history, and culture for the Philippines, drawing in visitors and pilgrims alike to experience its beauty and significance.
 The cathedral's rich history, architectural grandeur, and religious significance make it a cornerstone of Philippine cultural heritage and identity.